reallyfancy/reallyfancy.github.io/README.md

 ## About me

-I work for [Unity Technologies](http://unity3d.com/) as a Developer Relations Engineer with a focus on performance optimisation.
+I've worked as a programmer in the games industry for the last decade or so.
+Right now, my day job is leading [Unity]'s(http://unity3d.com/) European tier 3 support team.

-Outside of work, I make [short games](https://reallyfancy.itch.io/) and organise [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
+I'm pretty involved in Brighton's game community, and I started both [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).

-When I'm not doing anything to do with games I like making music, cooking and visiting theme parks.
+In my own time, I make [short games](https://reallyfancy.itch.io/) and [music](https://fakemice.bandcamp.com/releases).

 ## Work

 This is a small selection of projects from the last few years.
-I've worked on a lot of things!
-Contact me for more details or see [my LinkedIn profile](https://www.linkedin.com/in/kerryturner) for my career history.
+Contact me for more details, or see [my LinkedIn profile](https://www.linkedin.com/in/kerryturner) for my career history.

-### Games
+### Shipped games

 * Forest of Sleep, Twisted Tree Games, PC/macOS/iOS/Android, 2018
 * Wordalot, MAG Interactive, iOS/Android, 2016